-9.5 Improvement Plan
+9.6 Improvement Plan

-This Activity Management Plan document was subject to a peer review in its Draft format by in (date 2015).
+This Activity Management Plan document was subject to a peer review in its draft format by Waugh Infrastructure Management Ltd in February 2015.
 The document was reviewed for compliance with the requirements of the LGA 2002.
-The findings and suggestions were assessed and prioritised by the asset management team and either implemented for the final version of the document or added to the Improvement Plan.
+The findings and suggestions have been assessed and prioritised by the asset management team and have either been added to the improvement plan or incorporated into the final version of this AMP document.

-Development of the improvement plan is discussed in Appendix V. It includes a table (Table V-3) of planned improvements that are still to be implemented and information on how they have been budgeted.
-It is a snapshot of the improvement plan as at February 2015 and includes It is intended that the Improvement Plan is continually updated and monitored as a live document.
+Development of the improvement plan is discussed in Appendix V. It includes a table (Table V-2) of planned improvements that are still to be implemented.
+It is intended that the Improvement Plan is continually updated and monitored as a live document